cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Real-Time Feature Computation

 Before the model can score a transaction, relevant features need to be assembled.
-This may involve **enriching the event with historical data** (e.g. how many transactions has this user made in the past 24 hours?
+This may involve **enriching the event with historical data** (e.g., how many transactions has this user made in the past 24 hours?
 What is the average amount?).
 In a cloud-native setup, a **feature store** or fast database is used.
 For example, **Amazon DynamoDB** or **Redis** can store running aggregates or recent activity for each account so that a Lambda function can quickly retrieve features for the incoming transaction.
 Some organizations use **in-memory feature caches** (like Redis, Hazelcast) to achieve sub-millisecond feature lookups.
 AWS offers a **Feature Store (SageMaker Feature Store)** that can ingest streaming updates and serve features with low latency.
 The goal is to avoid slow joins or searches in the transaction path – pre-compute whatever you can.

 ## Model Serving (Inference)